 Key Features:

-• SmartSchedule - Analyzes audience activity patterns
+- SmartSchedule - Analyzes audience activity patterns to find the best time to post

 Pros:

-• Proven track record and reliability
+- Proven track record and reliability as a scheduling platform following pinterest best practices

-• SmartSchedule genuinely helpful for timing
+- SmartSchedule genuinely helpful for timing and comes to scheduling made simple

-• Good manual control and oversight options
+- Good manual control and oversight options with content calendar

-• Established platform with community support
+- Established platform with community support and free plan available

 Cons:

-• No automatic content discovery
+- No automatic content discovery

-• More expensive than automated alternatives
+- More expensive than automated alternatives like tailwind competitors

-• Time-intensive setup and maintenance
+- Time-intensive setup and maintenance

-Pricing: $14.99+/month
+Pricing: $14.99+/month with free option

 8. Hootsuite - Enterprise Scheduling with Basic Pinterest Support